Elijah M. McGee

-Elijah M. McGee (May 10, 1819 – February 11, 1873) was a Democratic Kansas City Mayor in 1870 and a developer whose family name is applied to many streets in Kansas City.
+Elijah Milton McGee (May 10, 1819 – February 11, 1873) was a Democratic Kansas City Mayor in 1870 and a developer whose family name is applied to many streets in Kansas City.

 Biography

-McGee was born in Shelby County, Kentucky.
-His family moved to Kansas City to Clay County, Missouri and then to Jackson County, Missouri where they bought a half section of land of what is now Downtown Kansas City.
-When McGee was 12 he ran away from home to Texas.
+McGee was born in Shelby County, Kentucky, on May 10, 1819.
+His family moved to Kansas City, Clay County, Missouri, and then to Jackson County, Missouri, where they bought a half section of land of what is now Downtown Kansas City.
+When McGee was 12, he ran away from home to Texas.
 He returned to Kansas City in 1841.
 He made a fortune in the California Gold Rush and used the money to build the Southern House hotel at 16th and Grand.
 The hotel would become a hotbed of southern sympathizers in the Bleeding Kansas war.

-McGee arranged to meet steamboats on the Missouri River with bands.
+In 1854, he helped start the Kansas City Journal-Post.
+McGee became mayor of Kansas city from 1870 to 1871, and died on February 11, 1873.